music literature movies Index About

 Starring: Takashi Shimura, Toshirô Mifune, Yoshio Inaba, Seiji Miyaguchi, Minoru Chiaki, Daisuke Katô, Isao Kimura, Kamatari Fujiwara, Yoshio Kosugi, Bokuzen Hidari, Keiko Tsushima, and Kokuten Kodo

 Amidst this desperate battleground, wholesome and demonic passions leak into the tombs of broken hearts.
 For love—forever fragile—is helpless.
-Born in the soft embrace of dandelion-filled fields of discovery, love cannot escape the divisiveness of its surroundings and so it is scorched by its own hot flames.
+Born in the soft embrace of dandelion-filled fields of discovery, love cannot escape the divisiveness of its surroundings.
+It is scorched by its own burning flames.
 Within the bloody fields of death, the destiny of lovers is not offered a free pass.
-The universe just keeps on winning, fending off all comers, despite man’s desperate and feeble attempt to stop time.
+The universe just keeps on winning, fending off all comers, despite man’s desperate, feeble attempts to stop time.

 Kambei Shimada (Takashi Shimura): But, time flies.
 Before your dream materializes you get gray hair.
 By that time, your parents and friends are dead and gone.